Why Colombia Loves Kids

 Posted: 16 May, 2017

-Rainbow Nelson, This Is Cartagena’s co-founder talks about why he fell in love with Colombia, the world’s best destination for a family holiday.
+Rainbow Nelson, the co-founder of This Is Cartagena talks about why he fell in love with Colombia, the world’s best destination for a family holiday.

 When my first boy, Monty, was born in 2006, people thought I was nuts to move into Getsemani, a neighbourhood with a reputation for being a modern-day version of Sodom and Gomorrah.
 It was one of the best decisions I ever took.
 Most affluent Cartagena families choose to live in Bocagrande where they have the beach and some respectable schools on their doorstep.